Pinterest Pixel

 Centre Text Alignment in Excel

-Excel offers keyboard shortcuts that facilitate rapid text alignment, saving users valuable time.
-To center align text using a shortcut, select the desired cells and press Alt + H, followed by A and then C. This sequence accesses the Home tab, the Alignment options, and specifically the Center command.
+To center-align text using a shortcut, select the desired cells and press Alt + H, followed by A and then C. It reduces dependency on mouse navigation.

 Centre Text Alignment in Excel